EmaroLab/SLOTH/README.md

 The repository contains a python implementation of SLOTH able to recognize the six gestures contained in the "gestures_images" folder.
 The node publishes the recognized command, along with its accurancy, onto the relative topic /smartwatch/<command>.
+This project is used jointly with the "gesture based interface for Baxter robot" project (https://github.com/EmaroLab/gesture_based_interface), so it depends on it.

 ## Repository content